fedang/fedang.net/content/posts/pointer-tagging/index.md

 The implementation will be fairly trivial, but it will introduce the value types and coding style that we will use from now on.

+Firstly, let's introduce the tags that we are going to use.
+In this case, they are direct translation of the types of value that we can represent.

 ```c
 typedef enum {